 I have read the information given above.
-I agree to allow the student to participate in those UIC Psychology Department research studies that he or she is eligible to participate in and that he or she chooses to participate in.
+It research studies that he or she is eligible to

-Signature of Parent or Guardian
+Signature of Parent or Guardian Date

-Date

 Printed Name

-Please also provide your mailing address below.
-We will send you a confirmation of receipt of this document by U.S. Mail as soon the student returns it to the Psychology Department.
+Please also provide your mailing address to as soon the student returns it to the Psychological Psyc • tion of receipt of this document by U.S. Ma il

 Address Line 1

 Address Line 2

-City, State, Zip
+City State 7in